 A shredder provided immediate control to alleviate flooding while a shoreline track hoe removed remaining live cattail tussock and shredded material.
 The Southwest Florida Water Management District (SWFWMD) installed pilings and a cable at the mouth of the outfall canal to intercept additional drifting tussocks.
 Polk County personnel, SWFWMD and private sector crews applied glyphosate herbicide by helicopter and by airboats to control remaining tussocks drifting in Lake Hancock.
 Shredders also consumed hundreds of acres of tussocks before they could break loose and drift to the outfall structure.

-The IPMS consulted with other agencies and developed a multi-faceted plan for cost-effective floating island control compatible with the uses and functions within Todd and Dodd Lakes.
+The FWC Invasive Plant Management Section (IPMS) consulted with other agencies including Citrus County and developed a multi-faceted plan for cost-effective floating island control compatible with the uses and functions within Todd and Dodd Lakes.
 Tussocks were targeted for control with herbicides to prevent them from forming more floating islands.

-Shredding was conducted leaving at least a 50-foot wide floating island barrier to keep shredded material from escaping to the rest of the lake.
-After approximately four weeks, floating shredded material was scheduled for re-shredding and any remaining material, including the barrier, harvested, consistent with techniques learned in other lakes infested with floating islands.
+Shredding was conducted leaving at least a 50-foot wide floating island barrier to keep shredded material from escaping to the rest of the lake and to contain turbidity within the barrier.
+After approximately four weeks, floating shredded material was re-shredded and any remaining material, including the barrier, was harvested, consistent with techniques learned in other lakes infested with floating islands.
 The shredding process took approximately two months.
-As many as three high capacity harvesters removed floating islands that drifted into navigation and boat trails and access points.
+As many as three high-capacity harvesters removed floating islands that drifted into navigation and boat trails and access points.
 Repeated shredding in these areas would result in organic accumulation in areas from which it did not originate.
 Harvested material was stacked up to 12 feet high onto in-lake disposal sites.
 Small harvesters worked along shorelines to pick up small floating islands and drifting material from shredders and took it to conveyors for disposal outside of the lake.

 Nearly 300 acres of emergent plants rose to the surface pulling as much as 3-4 feet of sediments upon reflood of Lake Runnymeade (Osceola Co.) after several years of drought.